 - Fine-grained control over notifications in Slack: Zapier offers fine-grained controls for Slack notifications from Linear (beyond Linear’s native offering).
 Whenever there's an update in Linear—such as a status change or a new comment—an automated message can be sent to a designated Slack channel.

-How to Integrate Slack and Linear Using Zapier?
+How To Integrate Slack and Linear Using Zapier?

 Here's how to set up Slack-Linear integration using Zapier: